 - Therms: The heating value of the gas you use is measured in therms.
 Some customers' bills include a therm factor, which converts gas usage from CCF into therms.

 The amount of your bill is based on your billing rate and the amount of gas you use, which is measured in one of two ways: 1) the number of CCFs or 2) the number of therms used during your billing period.
 Like electricity, your natural gas usage is greatly influenced by heating and air conditioning, cooking, the number of computers and appliances you use and other factors.
-See Energy Saving Tips for more information.
+See for more information.

 The charges listed on your bill generally fall into two categories: Gas Delivery and Gas Supply.
 The rates charged for natural gas vary among the various local distribution companies operating in the Commonwealth.
 However, LDCs are prohibited from making money on the price of natural gas.
 The gas charge listed on your bill is the actual price that your gas company paid for the fuel.